redpesk-common/afb-liblua/README.md

 ```

 Client event subscription is handle with evtsubscribe|unsubcribe api.
-Subscription API should be call from a request context as in following example, extracted from sample/event-api.lua
+Subscription API should be call from a request userdata as in following example, extracted from sample/event-api.lua

 ```lua
     function subscribeCB(rqt)